nagasudhirpulla/taming_python/blog/skills/error_handling.md

     # use mkdir function to create the folder
     print(int('a2'))
 except:
-    print('An error occured..')
+    print('An error occured...')
 ```
-We used try except to catch the error
+In the above example, we used try except to catch the error

 ### Create a folder with intermediate folders using 'makedirs' function
 If we want to create intermediate folders also while creating a folder, use `makedirs` function